What happens if all the plane’s engines fail in the air?

 Can a plane fly if all its engines have failed?

 A passenger aircraft will glide perfectly well even if all its engines have failed, it won’t simply fall out the sky.
+Infact it can fly for around 60 miles if it loses its engines at a typical cruise altitude of 36,000ft.
 Aircraft are designed in a way that allows them to glide through the air even with no engine thrust.
-In fact, the chances are that if you’ve flown in a plane, you’ve seen it effectively glide at some point during the descent to land.
+The chances are that if you’ve flown on a plane, it will have been gliding during the descent when the engine is commanded by the pilots to produce very little thrust/power.
+For most of the descent, the engine is running at ‘idle’ (minimum thrust) – it maintains it’s forward airspeed by descending.

-Aircraft are able to fly through the movement of air passing over the wings and as long as this process continues the aircraft will continue to fly.
-If both engines fail, the aeroplane is no longer being pushed forwards through thrust, therefore in order to keep the air flowing over the wings, the aircraft must exchange energy through losing altitude in order to maintain forward airspeed.
+Aircraft are able to fly because of the movement of air passing over the wings and as long as this process continues (i.e. the aeroplane is moving forwards at a suitable speed), the aircraft will continue to fly.
+If both engines fail, the aeroplane is no longer being pushed forwards through thrust, therefore in order to keep the air flowing over the wings, the aircraft must exchange energy through losing altitude (descending) in order to maintain forward airspeed.
+If the aircraft tried to maintain height with no thrust, it would stall (which would cause it to fall out the sky).
+However, pilots are trained for such occurances and will maintain a suitable air speed to keep the aeroplane flying.

-The aircraft doesn’t have to lose altitude particularly rapidly to keep flying and therefore it both engines were to fail a high altitude, the aircraft may have as much as 20 – 30 minutes of airbourne time to find somewhere to land.
+The aircraft doesn’t have to lose altitude particularly rapidly to keep flying and therefore if both engines were to fail a high altitude, the aircraft may have as much as 20 – 30 minutes of airbourne time to find somewhere to land before it reaches the ground.

 A passenger jet could glide for up to about 60 miles if it suffers a total engine failure at its cruising altitude.
 Here’s an example.
 A typical commercial aircraft has a lift to drag ratio of around 10:1.
 This means that for every 10 miles it travels forward it loses 1 mile in altitude.
 If an aircraft is at a typical cruise altitude of 36,000 (which is 6 miles up) and loses both engines, it can therefore travel a forward distance of 60 miles before reaching the ground.
 Therefore, if such an incident occurs within 60 miles of a runway, the aircraft could potentially be landed safely.